Having a Winter White Hamster can be a rewarding and fun experience. Here are 14 Winter White Dwarf Hamster facts to begin with.

 Winter White Hamster Behavior

-Winter Whites, like Russian Dwarf Hamsters, prefer to live in the company of another Winter White.
+Winter Whites, like Russian Dwarf Hamsters, prefer to live in the company of another Winter White hamster.
 They can also live in small family units, but the cage needs to be very large (such as a 50 gallon aquarium) so that the Hamsters have enough room to be comfortable.
 But keeping more than one male in a colony is not recommended.
 They will fight for access to the females.

-Do Winter White Hamsters Get Along with Other Hamster?
+Can Winter White Hamsters Get Along with Other Hamster?

 Some resources say that a Winter White alone does very well, but does even better when kept with others.
 Some breeders say that a male-female pair of Winter Whites does better than a colony.